cabottech/PartKeepr-Backup/README.md

 $ sudo apt-get install git zip
 ```

-Change the the home directory and clone from git:
+Change to the home directory and clone from git:

 ```
 $ cd ~
 $ git clone https://github.com/cabottech/PartKeepr-Backup.git
 ```

-Change to the new app directory and set permissions to execute the script:
+Change to the script directory and set permissions to execute the script:

 ```
 $ cd PartKeepr-Backup